MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Initiates the coarse approach sequence, which moves the tip closer to the sample using the step motor.
 This is the first step in getting the tip close enough for tunneling to occur.
 The approach moves the tip assembly in discrete steps until it reaches a target current or position.

+**Default values (two parameters):**
+- **First value (Target ADC threshold)**: Default is **500** (ADC units).
+This is the target current threshold that indicates successful approach.
+When the measured current reaches this value, the approach stops automatically.
+- **Second value (Steps per iteration)**: Default is **1**.
+This is the number of steps the stepper motor takes per iteration before checking the current again.
+Using 1 step at a time provides careful, controlled approach.

 **Why it's critical:**
 Before you can do any STM measurements, the tip must be close enough to the sample for tunneling current to flow (typically within a few nanometers).
 The approach sequence automates this process, moving the tip closer step by step while monitoring for tunneling current.
 Without proper approach, you'll never get close enough for atomic resolution imaging.

 **How it works:**
 Enter two parameters:
-- **Target DAC value**: The target current (in ADC/DAC units) that indicates successful approach.
+- **Target ADC value**: The target current (in ADC units) that indicates successful approach.
 When the measured current reaches this value, the approach stops.
 Default is 500, which corresponds to a small but measurable tunneling current.
 - **Step count**: How many motor steps to take before checking the current again.
 Default is 1 step at a time for careful approach.

-Click "Approach" and the system sends the command to the STM controller.
-The controller then moves the step motor, checks current, and repeats until either the target current is reached or a maximum number of steps is exceeded.
+Click "Approach" and the system sends the "APRH" command to the STM controller with format: `APRH {target_adc} {steps}`.
+The controller then moves the step motor, checks current, and repeats until either the target current is reached or a maximum number of steps (10000) is exceeded.
 You can monitor progress using the Real-Time Current Plot and Real-Time Steps Plot.

 **What to watch:**
 - Monitor the current plot - you should see current start to appear as the tip gets close